 We are moving from looking down at objects to looking through and inside them.

-At the point cloud and the mirrorworld become more complete with things likes depth sensors and direct links to our brain, we might even reach the point where the blind can see, and the deaf can hear.
+At the time where the cloud and the Metaverse become more complete with things like depth sensors and direct links to our brain, we might even reach the point where the blind can see and the deaf can hear.

 A new paradise

 With great power comes great responsibility.
 Let's not reduce the magnificent platform to a plethora of intrusive advertising overlooking privacy issues.
-Like the real world, AR Cloud is going to be a delicate ecosystem of different species that is at least as easy to destroy as the real world with overpopulation and pollution.
+Like the real world, the Metaverse will be a delicate ecosystem of different species that is at least as easy to destroy as the real world with overpopulation and pollution.

 But whatever the result, I'm really in to go for a ride.
 We have exciting times ahead of us!